aivisionapp/aivisionapp/content/ai/Tensorflow Model Maker Part 1/index.md

  {{< /highlight >}}

-- then unzip the dataset to tail_data folder , as shown in the below code , you can change the path of the dataset if you are using a different path.
+- then unzip the dataset to train_data folder , as shown in the below code , you can change the path of the dataset if you are using a different path.

 {{< highlight go >}}